 From screen to stage: films being made into theatre shows

-80s sci-fit to Disney musicals: the hit films adapted for the London Stage
+80s sci-fi, Disney musicals, quirky romance or Wall Street debauchery: the hit films adapted for the London stage

 What happens when you have the tastes of a 12-year-old and the budget and freedom of an adult?
 It's a discord that delights in 1988 film Big, where a kid's wish comes true and he wakes up a fully-grown man.